dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

 We have finished most features of the notebook application.
 In this chapter, let us accomplish the rest parts and put them together.

 ## Create a notebook
 In previous chapters, we added notebooks programmatically.
-Now, we tend to notebook through user interface.
+Now, we tend to create a notebook through the user interface.
-Since adding notebook only requires a name input, it is enough to pop up a dialog.
+Since adding a notebook only requires a name input, it is enough to pop up a dialog.
 ![](./assets/edit_notebook.png)

 **MaterialAlertDialogBuilder** is the best option to create the dialog.
 Here is the code: